superfly/docs/machines/run.html.md

 Use the `--schedule` flag to start the Machine on a fuzzy `hourly`, `daily`, `weekly`, or `monthly` cycle.
 This is useful for running Machines that do a finite job, then exit.
 The Machine is started the first time when you run `fly machine run`, and again once, each (approximate) hour, day, week, or month.

 <div class="important icon">
-If the host on which a stopped Machine resides doesn't have the resources to start it when its scheduled time comes, you'll get an error back.
+**Important:** If the host on which a stopped Machine resides doesn't have the resources to start it when its scheduled time comes, you'll get an error back.
 It's up to you to build the appropriate level of redundancy into your apps.
 </div>